sidhlee/microservice-with-k8s/python/src/auth/auth.md

 ## Kubectl and minikube

-`kubectl` CLI makes necessary Kubernetes AP calls for running CRUD operation on your K8S objects.
+`kubectl` CLI makes necessary Kubernetes API calls for running CRUD operation on your K8S objects.
 This is because your deployments usually live inside a cloud environment.
 `minikube` allows you to run clusters locally for development.